romcal/romcal/README.md

 });
 ```

-- `key`: A dot deliminated string representing the locale key (`celebrations.christmas`)
+- `key`: A dot delimited string representing the locale key (`celebrations.christmas`)
-- `week`: A non zero integer for weeks which will be converted to its ordinal representation (1st Sunday of Advent)
+- `week`: A non-zero integer for weeks which will be converted to its ordinal representation (1st Sunday of Advent)
-- `count`: A non zero integer for days which will be converted to its ordinal representation (2nd Sunday of Christmas)
+- `count`: A non-zero integer for days which will be converted to its ordinal representation (2nd Sunday of Christmas)